bitfieldaudio/ctrlgen-rs/README.md

 ## Differences to trait-enumizer:
  - ctrlgen only supports inherent impls, it will not enumize traits.
- - ctrlgen prefers generating impls of traits over generating "magic" functions, to make it more transparent to the user what is done.
+ - ctrlgen prefers generating impls of traits over inherent functions, to make it more transparent to the user what is done.
 For example, the call function is implemented by implementing the `CallMut` trait on the enum.
  - ctrlgen tries to minimize and simplify the argument syntax, at the cost of some configurability.
    For example, the call trait will always be implemented.
  - ctrlgen requires the nightly rust channel for (amongst other things) GATs
+ - ctrlgen supports generics in the struct definition (but not in the method signatures)
+ - Proxies are implemented slightly differently, and are generally simpler.
+However, they currently don't support a lot of the options trait-enumizer has.
+ - Proxies with async senders are currently not implemented
+ - Async return value senders are currently not implemented.
+ - no_std support is untested/unimplemented, but will be easy to do.

+Most of the efforts here could probably be merged into trait-enumizer, but i was in a hurry, so i implemented the features i needed instead.

 ## Example